Thermochemical convection¶

 # Calculate proportion of material entrained above a given height

-buoy_entr = entrainment(psi, material_area, entrainment_height)
+buoy_entr = material_entrainment(

 # Log diagnostics

-plog.log_str(f"{step} {time_now} {float(delta_t)} {gd.u_rms()} {buoy_entr}")
+plog.log_str(f"{step} {time_now} {float(time_step)} {gd.u_rms()} {buoy_entr}")

 # Check if simulation has completed